Capital Growth vs. Rental Return

 Population - property prices are a result of supply and demand

-When you're buying property for investment purposes, another factor that you may want to consider is the rental return.
+When you're buying an investment property, another factor that you may want to consider is the rental return.
 Also referred to as rental yield, this factor is a percentage representation of the amount of rent that you can receive compared to the value of that property.
-The higher the rental return rate, the better it is for you as an investor.
+The higher that your rental yield is, the better return you will get on investment.
 This is because it will help you with covering the interest payable on your mortgage rate whilst potentially leaving you with extra cash to pocket.

 If you're considering buying a rental by using the following formula: